eyoebelamare-cloud/requirement-analysis/README.md

+# What is Requirement Analysis?
+is a crucial process in systems and software development that focuses on identifying, understanding, documenting, validating, and managing the needs and conditions that a new or modified product or project must meet.
 # requirement-analysis
 # Requirement Analysis in Software Development
 This repository is dedicated to understanding and documenting the process of requirement analysis in software development.
 It serves as a resource for best practices, methodologies, and tools used in gathering, analyzing, and managing software requirements.